-With the olden civilizations according great importance to celestial bodies and phenomenon, the unique appearance of Venus in the sky made the planet a prominent mythological figure in several ancient cultures.
-In most cultures, Venus is considered to be a symbol of love, femininity and fertility.
+With the olden civilizations according to great importance to celestial bodies and phenomenon, the unique appearance of Venus in the sky made the planet a prominent mythological figure in several ancient cultures.
+In most cultures, Venus is considered to be a symbol of love, femininity, and fertility.

-The early Greeks believed the morning Venus and evening Venus to be two different objects, and called them Phosphorus/Eosphoros ('Light Bringer' or 'Dawn Bringer') and Hesperos ('the star of evening').
+The early Greeks believed the morning Venus and evening Venus to be two different objects and called them Phosphorus/Eosphoros (‘Light Bringer’ or ‘Dawn Bringer’) and Hesperos (‘the star of the evening’).
 But, later realized it was the same planet that they named after Aphrodite, the Goddess of love.